AMX Shares How to Safely Share the Road with a Semi

 According to a blog by Nationwide, due to their size:

-– They require more time and distance to stop
+– Trucks require more time and distance to stop

-– It takes more time to pass them
+– It takes more time to pass trucks

 Always pass them on the left side.
 If they’re in the left lane, it’s for a reason.
 Either they’re passing a slower car, an emergency vehicle is on the right side or there is road work requiring left lane travel.